A universal Euler system for GSp(4): Introduction

 This paper is intended as a complement to our recent work \cite{LSZ17} with Christopher Skinner, in which we constructed an Euler system for four-dimensional Galois representations arising from cuspidal automorphic representations of $\GSp_4$.
 The construction of this Euler system depends on certain choices of auxiliary local data (``test data'').
 In \emph{op.cit.} we simply worked with an arbitrary fixed choice of these data, but it is far from obvious \emph{a priori} what the best choice should be.

 In this note, we show that different choices of these data only affect the Euler system by a scaling factor, and that these scaling factors are explicitly given by local zeta integrals.
-This work will be used in forthcoming papers as an input for proving an \emph{explicit reciprocity law} relating the Euler system classes to special values of $L$-functions.